-Phytosterols are usually well tolerated; however nausea, indigestion, diarrhea and constipation have occasionally been reported.
+Phytosterols are usually well-tolerated; however, nausea, indigestion, diarrhea and constipation have occasionally been reported.
 So far, a few adverse effects have been linked with the regular consumption of plant sterols or stanols for up to one year (Thanh T.T., 2006).

 h) Pregnancy and Lactation

 Phytosterols or stanols added to foods or supplements generally are not recommended for pregnant or breastfeeding women because their safety has not been studied.
-At present, there is little or no evidence that high dietary intakes of naturally occurring phytosterols, such as consumed by vegetarian women, could adversely affect pregnant or lactating women (Raphael J. Ogbe, 2015).
+At present, there is little or no evidence that high dietary intake of naturally occurring phytosterols, such as consumed by vegetarian women, could adversely affect pregnant or lactating women (Raphael J. Ogbe, 2015).

 i) Phytosterol-Nutrient Interactions